- Aeronautical Information Management

 EASA AMP Template applicable to non-complex Aeroplanes, (powered) sailplanes and balloons

-The Minimum Inspection Programmes, as provided for in M.A.302(h) are available here:
+The Minimum Inspection Programmes, as provided for in M.A.302(h) and recommended maintenance schedules for certain aircraft types per AMC M.A.302(d) are available here:

 Minimum Inspection Programme - Aeroplanes